About Trinity Christian Counseling

 Her experience includes over 14 years as a professional counselor, educator, and consultant.
 She has presented and served as an invited speaker on several topics including Maintaining a Healthy Self Esteem, Journaling, Women's Issues, Parenting, Marriage Recovery, Crisis Intervention, and Trauma Recovery.

 Tonya is a practical, solution-focused therapist.
 Using a creative approach allows her to choose the best treatment plan based on the client's attributes, resources and situation.
 Client complexities are viewed through a biblical lens and through the Christian faith.
 She provides counseling services that draw upon Biblical scripture and teaching, as well as psychological counseling modalities.
 Tonya frames her counseling approach using Christian beliefs and practices, including prayer, and incorporates psychological counseling methods to promote positive change and growth within her clients.

 Tonya has a BS in Psychology from High Point University and a Masters Degree in Community / Agency Counseling from NC A&T State University.

-Tonya is certified as a: Board Certified Professional Christian Counselor (BCPCC #1207), Licensed Professional Counselor (LPC #7433), National Certified Counselor (NCC #232525), and a Licensed Professional Counselor Supervisor (LPCS #S7433).
+Tonya is certified as a: Certified Clinical Trauma Professional (CCTP), Board Certified Professional Christian Counselor (BCPCC #1207), National Certified Counselor (NCC #232525), and currently working towards becoming an International Certified Sand Tray Therapist.